kehantan/labbook/docs/computational/openbabel.rst

 Open Babel
 ==========

 Open Babel is a very handy tool for computational chemistry which have multiple functions.
-Some of the functions that I regularly used including:

 * convert between different file formats (e.g.: from .pdb to .mol)
 * generate 3D coordinates